-How Hurricanes And Tropical Storms Are Named
+How Hurricanes and Tropical Storms are Named

 The practice of naming storms began centuries ago, as a way to keep track of them and talk about their impact.
-According to the World Meteorological Organization, storm names were originally derived from informal associations.
+According to the World Meteorological Organization (WMO), storm names were originally derived from informal associations.
 For instance, if a tropical storm slammed into a ship named the Lorelei and sunk her, through word-of-mouth association, the storm eventually would become known as Lorelei.

 In 1953, the National Hurricane Center originated a list to officially name tropical storms and hurricanes in the Atlantic.
-Today, the responsibility of naming storms in the Atlantic, and across the world, is divided between five regional associations, all of which operate under the supervision of the World Meteorological Organization.
+Today, the responsibility of naming storms in the Atlantic, and across the world, is divided between five regional associations, all of which operate under the supervision of the WMO.
 Regional Association (RA) IV, which includes the U.S. Atlantic and Pacific regions, is known as the Hurricane Committee.

-According to NASA, a storm receives a name once it reaches tropical storm status; the name stays with the storm if it goes on to become a hurricane.
+According to NASA, a storm receives a name once it reaches tropical storm status.
+The name stays with the storm if it goes on to become a hurricane.

 According to the National Hurricane Center, a tropical storm has maximum sustained winds between 39 and 73 mph, and it becomes a hurricane once maximum sustained winds reach 74 mph or higher.
-Hurricanes are then further classified according to their intensity: Those with winds between 74 and 95 mph are Category 1 hurricanes; winds between 96 and 110 mph are Category 2 hurricanes; winds between 111 and 130 mph are Category 3 hurricanes; winds between 131 and 155 mph are Category 4 hurricanes; and winds of 156mph or higher are Category 5 hurricanes.
+Hurricanes are then further classified according to their intensity:

 They used to be.
 The original name lists developed by the National Hurricane Center featured only women’s names.
 But in 1979, men’s names were added to the lists, and they now alternate with the women’s names.

-And when it does, stay on top of storm watches and warnings, and remember that the process of naming and tracking storms is the result of the combined efforts of many dedicated scientists and experts working around the world.
+Remember, the process of naming and tracking storms is the result of the combined efforts of many dedicated scientists and experts working around the world.